florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/rta_integration.rst

 ===============
 RTA integration
 ===============
-`FAST-OAD-RTA <https://github.com/fast-aircraft-design/RTA>`_ is a FAST-OAD plugin for designing and analyzing Regional Transport Aircraft.
+`RTA <https://github.com/fast-aircraft-design/RTA>`_ is a FAST-OAD plugin for designing and analyzing Regional Transport Aircraft.
 To ensure smooth communication between the OAD models from RTA and the powertrain models from FAST-OAD-CS23-HE, the models and submodels specified in the
-ATR aircraft `configuration file <https://fast-oad.readthedocs.io/en/stable/documentation/usage.html#problem-definition>`_ template are required to be added.
+ATR aircraft example  `configuration file <https://fast-oad.readthedocs.io/en/stable/documentation/usage.html#problem-definition>`_ template are required to be added.